In Him Ministries:

 Luke 22:17-20 says, “And he took a cup, and when he had given thanks he said, “Take this, and divide it among yourselves.
 For I tell you that from now on I will not drink of the fruit of the vine until the kingdom of God comes.”
 And he took bread, and when he had given thanks, he broke it and gave it to them, saying, “This is my body, which is given for you.
 Do this in remembrance of me.”
 And likewise the cup after they had eaten, saying, “This cup that is poured out for you is the new covenant in my blood.”

-To understand the Old and New Covenants, we need to first understand what the word covenant means.
+To understand the Old and New Covenants, we need to first understand what the word “covenant” means.
 In basic terms, a covenant is a formal legal agreement.
 It may be an agreement between two people, a treaty between nations, or between God and a human individual or nation.
 A covenant is more personal than a contract, it involves loyalty and allegiance, not just a financial exchange.

 Hebrews 7:22 says, “This makes Jesus the guarantor of a better covenant.”

-The Law of Moses was the legal agreement God made with the nation of Israel at Mount Sinai that the Ten Commandments summarized (James 2:10; Galatians 5:3; Exodus 34:28; Exodus 19:5-6; 24:3).
-It was never meant for the Gentiles (Romans 2:14-15, Romans 9:3-5; 1 Corinthians 9:20-21).
-The Law was given to reveal man's sinful nature and to lead us to Christ, not to justify us before God (Galatians 3:19-22; Romans 3:19-20; Romans 5:20; Romans 7:5-7; Romans 8:7; 1 Timothy 1:8-11; Hebrews 7:11-19).
-The law can only produce death (Romans 5:20-21; Romans 7:5).
+The Law of Moses was the legal agreement God made with the nation of Israel at Mount Sinai that the Ten Commandments summarized (James 2:10; Gal.
+5:3; Exod.
+34:28; Exod.
+19:5-6; 24:3).
+It was never meant for the Gentiles (Rom.
+2:14-15; 9:3-5; 1 Cor.
+9:20-21).
+The Law was given to reveal man’s sinful nature and to lead us to Christ, not to justify us before God (Gal.
+3:19-22; Rom.
+3:19-20; 5:20; Rom.
+7:5-7; 8:7; 1 Tim.
+1:8-11; Heb.
+7:11-19).
+The law can only produce death (Rom.
+5:20-21; 7:5).

 The Mosaic law was given to watch over us until we could be made new in Christ (Romans 7:1-12; Galatians 3:23-25).